PawseySC/singularity-containers/_episodes/03-bio-example-mounts.md

 questions:
 objectives:
 - Learn how to mount host directories in a container
-- Run a real-world bioinformatics application in a Docker container
+- Run a real-world bioinformatics application in a container
 keypoints:
 - "By default Singularity mounts the host current directory, and uses it as container working directory"
 - "Map additional host directories in the containers with the flag `-B`"